selwynpolit/d9book/book/twig.md

 ```

-And in the template we retrieve the URI with `.uri`
+And in the template we retrieve the URI with `.uri`:

 ```twig
 {% raw %}